stephenwilliams1990/gif-portal-starter/README.md

 ### **Welcome**

-This app is deployed at the following address: https://stephenwilliams1990.github.io/seinfeld-on-solana/
+This App is deployed at the following address: https://stephenwilliams1990.github.io/seinfeld-on-solana/

 ## How to use